edman/audie/README.md

 ## Design

-Diversion was designed to be
+Audie was designed to be
 - *Simple*: Easy to use in both small and large projects.
 - *Understandable*:  No reflection dark magic, you're always welcome to read the generated source.